New Netherland

-Amid the Netherlands' emergence as a major maritime and commercial power, the colony was conceived by the Dutch West India Company (GWC) in 1621 to capitalize on the North American fur trade.
-Settlement initially stalled because of policy mismanagement by the GWC, and conflicts with Native Americans.
-The settlement of New Sweden by the Swedish South Company encroached on its southern flank, while its eastern border was redrawn to accommodate an expanding New England Confederation.
+The colony was originally conceived by the Dutch West India Company in 1621 to capitalize on the North American fur trade.
+Settlement initially stalled because of policy mismanagement by the company and conflicts with Native Americans.
+The settlement of New Sweden by the Swedish South Company encroached on its southern flank, while its eastern border was redrawn to accommodate the English colonies of an expanding New England Confederation.

-The colony experienced dramatic growth during the 1650s, and became a major port for trade in the north Atlantic Ocean.
-The Dutch surrendered Fort Amsterdam on Manhattan island to England in 1664 (formalized in 1667), during the Second Anglo-Dutch War.
-In 1673, the Dutch retook the area but relinquished it under the Treaty of Westminster (1674) that ended the Third Anglo-Dutch War the next year.
+The colony experienced dramatic growth during the 1650s and became a major center for trade across the North Atlantic.
+The Dutch conquered New Sweden in 1655 but, during the Second Anglo-Dutch War, surrendered New Netherland to the English following the capture of New Amsterdam.
+In 1673, the Dutch retook the colony but relinquished it under the Treaty of Westminster (1674) that ended the Third Anglo-Dutch War.

-The inhabitants of New Netherland were European colonists, Native Americans, and Africans imported as slave laborers.
-Not including Native Americans, the colonial population, many of whom were not of Dutch descent, was 1,500 to 2,000 in 1650, and 8,000 to 9,000 at the time of transfer to England in 1674.
+The inhabitants of New Netherland (New Netherlanders) were European colonists, Native Americans, and Africans imported as slave laborers.
+Not including Native Americans, the colonial population, many of whom were not of Dutch descent, was 4,301 in 1650 and 8,000 to 9,000 at the time of transfer to England in 1674.